 The Society works closely with other societies that focus on allied fields of research.
 We also support US-based advocacy for research funding by working in partnership with the Federation of Associations in Brain and Behavioral Sciences (FABBS).

 The mission of the Psychonomic Society is to foster the science of cognition through the advancement and communication of basic research in experimental psychology and allied sciences.
-It achieves this goal through two main mechanisms: (1) an annual meeting devoted to the presentation of scientific papers; and (2) the publication of scholarly journals in a variety of domains relating to cognition.
+It achieves this goal through two main mechanisms: (1) an Annual Meeting devoted to the presentation of scientific papers; and (2) the publication of scholarly journals in a variety of domains relating to cognition.

-In 1959, a small group of experimental psychologists recognized the need for a distinct society that would support open and accessible communications about new research on experimental and cognitive psychology.
-They took the radical step of breaking away from their dominant association of the day, the American Psychological Association, to create a smaller, more select and less formal society with a minimal structure and sole focus on experimental work rather than practice-related research.
-Their early success in publishing a journal to report on the latest experimental research paved the way for the Psychonomic Society ("Society" or "PS") to ultimately self-publish seven distinct journals and build a membership of over 3,800 researchers.
-The Society's Annual Meeting has become a highly regarded scientific meeting that is the first place where many graduate psychology students learn about the field of experimental and cognitive psychology and hear leaders in that field present and discuss their latest research.
+During that 1959 meeting, a small group of experimental psychologists recognized the need for a distinct society that would support open and accessible communications about new research in experimental and cognitive psychology.
+They took the radical step of breaking away from the dominant association at the time and create a smaller, more select and less formal society with a minimal structure and sole focus on experimental work rather than practice-related research.
+Their early success in publishing a journal that reported on the latest experimental research paved the way for the Psychonomic Society to play a critical role in promoting scientific research in psychology and allied sciences.

 The Society's Governing Board (GB) realized that new income not only gave it an incredible opportunity but also a grave responsibility to decide which exciting opportunities to take on.
 They wanted to consider which of these efforts would allow the Society to move forward in the best way.
-They also saw the need to invest financially not only in the future stability of the Society but also in its meeting, journals and its members and their research - the reason it exists in the first place.
+They also saw the need to invest financially not only in the future stability of the Society but also in its meeting, journals, and its members and their research - the reason it exists in the first place.